Belief propagation for general graphical models with loops: Applications

 Scheduling is a variation of the original BP scheme where messages are not flooded, that is, they are not sent through all the edges of the QEC Tanner graph at every time step.
 Instead, there is a schedule that determines which parts of the Tanner graph exchange information with others at every time step.

-\begin{result} The KCN-method is a theoretical construction that practically introduces message scheduling and improves the performance of BP. \end{result}
+\begin{result} N-MITE is a theoretical construction that introduces message scheduling and improves the performance of BP. \end{result}

 For simplicity, we focus our discussion on networks.
-In order to understand how message scheduling improvement is related to the KCN method, let us consider a graph $\mg$ such that $\mg = N_a \cup N_b$ for $a,b \in \mv$ and some KCN-parameter $\ell_0$.
-The Tanner graph for the tree-equivalent (flooded BP) and KCN-instances (scheduled BP) are in Figure~\ref{fig: scheduling}.
+In order to understand how message scheduling improvement is related to N-MITE, let us consider a graph $\mg$ such that $\mg = N_a \cup N_b$ for $a,b \in \mv$ and some loop-parameter $\ell_0$.
+The Tanner graph for the tree-equivalent (flooded BP) and N-MITE (scheduled BP) are in Figure~\ref{fig:scheduling}.

 On the one hand, in the case of message flooding BP, taking $a$ as seed in the tree-equivalent method, then $m_{a \to b}$ communicates all the information in $N_a$ to $N_{b \smin a}$ and $m_{b \to a}$ communicates all the information in $N_{b \smin a}$ to $N_a$.